chocolatey/choco-wiki/FeaturesChocolateyCentralManagement.md

 ##### Example

-Let's assume that you want to install the CCM Web Site with a specific connection string in order to connect to the CCM Database, as well as configure the IIS Application Pool to use a specific user name and password.
+Let's assume that you want to install the CCM Website with a specific connection string in order to connect to the CCM Database, as well as configure the IIS Application Pool to use a specific user name and password.
 The necessary installation command would look like the following:

 ~~~